 (This is also the stage where people get fired.
 A pessimistic attitude paired with unproductive work habits doesn’t generally make for a very good employee.)

-The final precursor is the development of unhealthy habits.
+The final precursor to youth ministry burnout is the development of unhealthy habits.

 This one is actually directly related to the second one.
 Increased time-wasting means that the important stuff gets put off until the last minute.